 - Patient Sitter

-You must take the GRE within 5 years of applying to our program and no later than September 1 prior to matriculation.
-We don't have a required score, but 300 or higher is considered competitive.
+You must take the GRE within 5 years of applying to our program and no later than August 15, 2023.
+We do not have a required score, but preference is given to scores of 297 and above.
 You may take the exam several times to improve your score.
 We superscore the GRE by combining the highest verbal and quantitative scores if multiple scores are reported.
 We do not review the Analytical Writing portion.
 Applications will NOT be considered without a GRE score.

-If English is not your native language, you'll need to take the Test of English as a Foreign Language (TOEFL).
+If English is not your native language, you will need to take the Test of English as a Foreign Language (TOEFL).
 You must take the Internet Based Test and send the scores directly from the Educational Testing Service to the PA program office.
 We require a total score of 93 and a speaking score of 26.